-Just like when he raced AMA Motocross in South Florida in the ’70s, fatigue set in using aftermarket “foam-rubber grips” that required him to squeeze the grips to have control…otherwise, his hands would have slipped off, right?
+Just like when he raced AMA Motocross in South Florida in the ’70s, fatigue set in using aftermarket “foam-rubber grips” that required him to squeeze the grips to have control.

-So, as riders we have always equated more control with increased grip tension since we’re relying only on the friction between our gloves and the grip’s surface…well, not anymore.
+Riders have always equated more control with increased grip tension since friction between gloves and grip surfaces was the primary control modality…not anymore.

-PersonaGrip uses LEVERAGE against carefully designed, built-up surfaces that rise up above and sink below the grip overall surface to prevent any unwanted motion that happens when you relax your grip…this is NOT magic, just pure physics.
+PersonaGrip uses LEVERAGE against carefully designed, built-up surfaces that rise up above and sink below the grip overall surface to prevent any unwanted motion that happens when you relax your grip…this is pure physics.

-But, here’s the thing: it’s not as easy as it looks…just ask the IndyCar teams who’ve used Dellis’ technology for over a quarter century.
-Not just IndyCar, either…Formula One, NASCAR, IMSA, F1 Boats, The Unlimiteds,
+Unfortunately, it’s not as easy as it looks…just ask the IndyCar teams who’ve used Dellis’ technology for over a quarter century.
+Not just IndyCar, either…Formula One, NASCAR, IMSA, F1 Boats, The Unlimiteds, et al.

 When you have total control over the Human-Machine Interface (HMI) using composite thermoplastics, you are now free to experiment with different grip designs…at will.